carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-diversity.md

 [1] "ANY"
 ~~~
 {: .output}
-Describing all this possible distance-metrics is beyond the scope of this lesson, but we can tell those
+Describing all this possible distance-metrics is beyond the scope
+of this lesson, but here we show which are the ones that need a
-that need a phylogenetic relationship between the species-OTUs present in our samples:
+phylogenetic relationship between the species-OTUs present in our samples:

 * Unifrac
 * Weight-Unifrac
 * DPCoA

 We do not have a phylogenetic tree or the phylogenetic relationships.
 So we can not use any of those three.
-We will use [Bray-curtis](http://www.pelagicos.net/MARS6300/readings/Bray_&_Curtis_1957.pdf), since is one of the most robust and
+We will use [Bray-curtis](http://www.pelagicos.net/MARS6300/readings/Bray_&_Curtis_1957.pdf),
+since is one of the most robust and widely use distance metric to
-widely use distance metric to calculate beta diversity.
+calculate beta diversity.

-But first, we will duplicate one of the samples because we need, at least, 3 samples to generate an analysis
+But first, we will duplicate one of the samples because we need,
+at least, 3 samples to generate an analysis of beta-diversity.
+Let's
-of beta-diversity.
-Let's duplibate the `JP4D` sample, so we will extract our information from the OTU table in
+duplibate the `JP4D` sample, so we will extract our information from
-the phyloseq object:
+the OTU table inthe phyloseq object:
 ~~~
 e.meta <- as.data.frame(percentages@otu_table@.Data)
 head(e.meta)